carpentries-lab/metagenomics-R/_episodes/04-ggplot2.md

 </a>
 <em> Figure 2.
 Bar plot of the pieces composed by each musician. <em/>

 Some elements of the graphs can be informative or merely decorative.
-If we want it to be informative it needs to go inside the `aes()` function and say what information it will display, and if we want it to be decorative it must be outside of `aes()`.
+If we want it to be informative, it needs to go inside the `aes()` function and say what information it will display.
+If we want it to be decorative it must be outside of `aes()`.
 Let's see how this work with the color.

 ~~~